 Parking: There is some Pay & Display parking on Kew Green in front of Elizabeth Gate.
 The Kew Gardens car park at Brentford Gate costs £7.00 for the day (TW8 3AF) and is accessed by Ferry Lane, a narrow turning off Kew Green.
 You can now pay for parking at this car park through RingGo.
 More details about getting to Kew Gardens here.

-This post was updated on 6 February 2024 with new photos of the Kew Gardens Orchid Festival celebrating Madagascar.
+This post was updated on 13 January 2025 with information about the upcoming Kew Gardens Orchid Festival celebrating Peru.